 In addition, Ketamine blocks a receptor called N-methyl-D-aspartate (NMDA), which leads to some of the initial depression relief.
 A metabolized version of Ketamine can stay in the system and extend the effect.

-Ketamine Therapy has an excellent safety profile.
-However, it is recommended that people with the following health conditions avoid Ketamine Therapy:
+Ketamine treatment has an excellent safety profile.
+However, it is recommended that people with the following health conditions avoid Ketamine treatment:

 - Certain heart or cardiovascular conditions